saitaiky/notebook/docs/docs/ai/llm/intro.md

 ### Understanding Word Probabilities

 N-gram models predict the next word based on the probability derived from word counts in a given corpus.
 Let's take "Mastering the Art of French Cooking" as an example.
 The first step in creating an n-gram model is to count the frequency of each word in the corpus.
 Common words like "the" often appear most frequently.
 A unigram model would predict "the" most often because it appears most frequently in the text.
 For a bigram model, we need to consider pairs of words.

-For example, in the sentence "Turn off the heat and stir in the butter and herbs," after "the," the most likely word is "butter."
-After "egg," 34% of the time, the next word is "whites"; 8.2% of the time, it's "yolk."
+For instance, in the sentence "The cat is on the mat," the bigrams are "The cat," "cat is," "is on," "on the," and "the mat."
+This helps in understanding and generating text by considering the immediate word context but lacks the broader context that more advanced models like transformers use.

 ### Limitations of N-gram Models

 N-gram models are effective for predicting the next word based on immediate context but have significant limitations.
 They can't link words or concepts separated by many words, and they don't understand who is performing an action or when something will happen.

-For instance, a bigram model would struggle to connect “it” to prior information, identify who is making the cake, or identify when the cake will be made.
+For example, in the sentence "She baked a cake, and it was delicious,"  a bigram model would struggle to connect “it” to prior information, identify who is making the cake, or identify when the cake will be made.
+A bigram model would consider word pairs like "She baked," "baked a," "a cake," and "cake, and."
+However, this model would struggle to link "it" back to "cake" or understand who "she" refers to.

 Due to these limitations, n-gram models have been largely replaced by more complex models, such as neural networks, for many tasks.
 However, counting words and understanding their probabilities remain fundamental to all language models.

 ## Creativity and Temperature in Large Language Models